learn-co-curriculum/phase-0-css-fundamentals/README.md

 ```

 With the `link` tag, we can use the relation attribute to define the target as a
-style sheet and the link source our CSS file that contains all the CSS we want to
+style sheet, and the link source to be our CSS file that contains all the CSS we
-use on our site.
-This is by far the easiest way to link CSS to HTML and apply
+want to use on our site.
+This is by far the easiest way to link CSS to HTML and
-styles across all of our pages.
+apply styles across all of our pages.

 ## Implement Various Types of CSS Selectors